Habeeb00/jugaad/README.md

 ## 🚀 Features

 - **Instant Parsing**: Automatically extracts event title, date, time, venue, and description from TinkerHub event pages.
 - **PWA Share Target**: Integrated directly into your phone's "Share" menu.
-Share a URL from Chrome/WhatsApp directly to Jugad.
+Share a URL from Chrome/WhatsApp directly to Jugad and it gives u calendar invites.
 - **Offline Ready**: Works offline thanks to robust Service Worker caching.
 - **Zero Friction**: No login required.
 Just paste the link or share it.
 - **Mobile First**: Clean, app-like interface optimized for any screen size.